Section 10 of 15

 Class 4 (Flammable Solids) and Class 5 (Oxidizing Materials).
 If a flammable solid or oxidizing material spills, warn others of the fire hazard.
 Do not open smoldering packages of flammable solids.
 Remove them from the vehicle if you can safely do so.
 Also, remove unbroken packages if it will decrease the fire hazard.

 Class 6 (Poisonous Materials and Infectious Substances).
 It is your job to protect yourself, other people, and property from harm.
 Remember that many products classed as poison are also flammable.
 If you think a Division 2.3 (Poison Gases) or Division 6.1 (Poison Materials) might be flammable, take the added precautions needed for flammable liquids or gases.
-Do not allow smoking, open flame, or welding.
+Do not allow smoking, open flame, or welding near the vehicle.
 Warn others of the hazards of fire, of inhaling vapors, or coming in contact with the poison.

 A vehicle involved in a leak of Division 2.3 (Poison Gases) or Division 6.1 (Poisons) must be checked for stray poison before being used again.